veertuinc/anka-docs/content/en/docs/Anka CLI/accessing-vms.md

 `anka run sierrav40c1 xcodebuild -sdk iphonesimulator -scheme Kickstarter-iOS build`  - Will mount the default directory from the host into the sierrav40c1 Vm and execute build.

-`anka run -w /Applications <template> ls -l`  - Will pipe the results of `ls -l` from the VM's `/Applications` directory.
+`anka run -w /Applications {template} ls -l`  - Will pipe the results of `ls -l` from the VM's `/Applications` directory.

-`anka run -v . <template> ls`  - Will mount the host current directory inside the VM, execute `ls`, pipe the results and unmount.
+`anka run -v . {template} ls`  - Will mount the host current directory inside the VM, execute `ls`, pipe the results and unmount.

-`anka run -v . <template> xcodebuild ...`  - Will mount the current directory from the developer machine(host) to the VM and execute an `xcodebuild` command and pipe the results back.
+`anka run -v . {template} xcodebuild ...`  - Will mount the current directory from the developer machine(host) to the VM and execute an `xcodebuild` command and pipe the results back.

 `anka run sudo ...`  - Executes commands inside the VM with `sudo` privileges.
 For instance:

-`anka run <template> cp -R simpledir /Users/anka`  - Will copy the current host directory to the VM at /Users/anka location
+`anka run {template} cp -R simpledir /Users/anka`  - Will copy the current host directory to the VM at /Users/anka location

 `anka run -n sierrav40c1 xcodebuild -sdk iphonesimulator -scheme Kickstarter-iOS build`  - Will not mount the current host directory and execute build in the VM current directory